bgp59/linux-stats-victoriametrics-importer/procfs/README.md

 To ensure minimal %CPU utilization, the parsers have to be optimized for speed and minimum processing.

-The tests in [benchmarks](../benchmarks) directory illustrate the performance gains v. the established [prometheus/procfs](https://github.com/prometheus/procfs).
+The tests in [benchmarks](../benchmarks) directory illustrate the performance gains v. the established [prometheus/procfs](https://github.com/prometheus/procfs); the `..._parser_test.go` files have section with benchmark results showing the performance of raw file read (the baseline), the one of this package parser and that of the Prometheus `procfs` package.
+For instance [diskstats_parser_test.go](../benchmarks/diskstats_parser_test.go#L41-L47) shows that the overhead of this parser is ~ 4 µsec whereas the Prometheus one is ~ 84 µsec.

 The performance gains come at a cost though:
 * the code is less modular/readable; e.g. long-ish loops with no function calls inside (TODO: explore Go [inline](https://pkg.go.dev/golang.org/x/tools/internal/refactor/inline) package, maybe once it matures)